appearin/policy/terms-of-service.md

 You may stop using our Service, by deleting your account in Settings on your personal account on the website.
-As a subscriber of a paid plans, you may terminate your subscription at any time, and will have access to the Service for the remaining (pre-paid) billing period.
+As a subscriber of a paid plan, you may terminate your subscription at any time, and will have access to the Service for the remaining (pre-paid) billing period.
 The Company reserves the right to terminate the Service and the agreement with you with immediate effect upon written notice to